853108389/xinyugao.github.io/content/_index.md

       title: 'Award and Honors'
       subtitle: ''
       text: |
+            {{% custom title="Custom Block" %}}
+            This is custom content inside a shortcode.
+This is custom content inside a shortcode.
+This is custom content inside a shortcode.
+This is custom content inside a shortcode.
+This is custom content inside a shortcode.
+This is custom content inside a shortcode.
+This is custom content inside a shortcode.
+            {{% /custom %}}
             {{ partial "custom-block.html" . }}
             <ul class="list-disc pl-5 space-y-4 font-size: 1em;">
                 <li style="color: #333333;">ACM SIGSOFT Distinguished Paper Award.
 (ESEC/FSE'23)</li>